Zero to Bot in 30 Minutes

 Deployment failed?

-• • Check build logs in Render dashboard
+• • Check build logs in Render dashboard for specific errors

 • • Verify package.json has correct scripts